-Grief and loss after deadly bus accident
+Chattanooga school bus driver was in another crash 2 months ago

 Bus driver's mother asks for compassion

-The NTSB plans to speak with the driver, who has been charged with five counts of vehicular homicide, reckless endangerment and reckless driving.
+The driver now faces five counts of vehicular homicide, as well charges of reckless endangerment and reckless driving.

-Walker received his commercial driver's license in April, Hart said.
-Since then, records show he received a traffic citation for side-swiping a car in September while driving a school bus.

 After the crash, Walker's mother said she got a phone call from her son, who told her he'd been in a "drastic accident" and tried to explain what had happened before police took his phone away.